yugibuten/FinSight-AI/README.md

 opinion, FinSight pairs summaries and insights with the underlying market data, supporting metrics, tool activity, and source links.

+FinSight's defining feature is its **dynamic financial website**.
+A user's query does not simply fill a fixed answer template: it generates a purpose-built page composition for that question.
+A stock-price request can become a compact price view, a comparison can become a multi-company dashboard, a historical query can lead with an interactive chart, and a news request can become a source-backed news digest.
+The result is one application that adapts its content, hierarchy, and presentation to the research being performed.

+## Core feature: a website shaped by every query

+Each answer is returned with a validated presentation manifest describing which interface blocks should appear, their order, layout, visual variant, and responsive width.
+The frontend uses this manifest to assemble the result from reusable components such as:

+- headline price cards
+- metric and company grids
+- interactive financial charts
+- insight and supporting-evidence panels
+- market and comparison dashboards
+- financial news feeds
+- source and tool-activity sections

+This provides the experience of generating a financial website from a natural-language command without allowing the model to execute arbitrary frontend code.
+Gemini creates and organizes the financial content, while the backend validates the response and the frontend renders only allow-listed React components.
+This keeps the experience dynamic, consistent, responsive, and safe.

 ## Features

 - Natural-language research across stocks, companies, markets, and news